TitaniumLiu/MagBackdoor/README.md

 # MagBackdoor
-MagBackdoor: Beware of Your Loudspeaker as A Backdoor For Magnetic Injection Attacks
+MagBackdoor: Beware of Your Loudspeaker as A Backdoor For Magnetic Injection Attacks in IEEE Symposium on Security and Privacy 2023

 ### Citing